-- (1) If the court finds by clear, cogent, and convincing evidence that the respondent is a substance abuser and is dangerous to himself-self-or-others, it shall order for a period not in excess of 180 days commitment to and treatment by an area authority-facility or physician who is responsible for the management and supervision of the respondent's commitment and treatment.
+(1) If the court finds by clear, cogent, and convincing evidence that the respondent is a substance abuser and is dangerous to himself self or others, it shall order for a period not in excess of 180 days commitment to and treatment by an area authority facility or physician who is responsible for the management and supervision of the respondent's commitment and treatment.
 Before ordering commitment to and treatment by an area facility or a physician who is not a physician at an inpatient facility, the court shall follow the procedures specified in G.S.
 122C-271(a)(3) and G.S.
 122C-271(b)(4), as applicable.

-The court shall not order commitment to an area facility unless the respondent is eligible for services at the area facility through an LME/MCO or otherwise qualifies for the provision of services offered by the provider. - (2) If the court finds that the respondent does not meet the commitment criteria set out in subdivision (1) of this subsection, the respondent shall be discharged and the facility in which he was last treated so notified."
+- (2) If the court finds that the respondent does not meet the commitment criteria set out in subdivision (1) of this subsection, the respondent shall be discharged and the facility in which he was last treated so notified." - SECTION 39.
+G.S.
+122C-290 reads as rewritten: